akononovicius/physRisk-content-repository/articles/2017/kodel-individualiu-agentu-savybes-gali-buti-nesvarbios.md

 equation](/unidirectional-kirman-model) with
 parameter values equal to the averages of agents' intrinsic values.

-In the app bellow we have implemented the heterogeneous model as well as original Bass diffusion equation.
+In the app below we have implemented the heterogeneous model as well as original Bass diffusion equation.
 As the heterogeneous model is being evaluated (red circles are drawn to show its evolution), the original Bass diffusion equation is also being solved (blue line show its